Normalizations and misspecification in skill formation models

-Consequences resulting from normalizations have been discussed in various contexts.
-In factor models, it is well known that restrictions are needed for point identification (see e.g. \citeN{AR:56}, \citeN{Madansky:64}, \citeN{JG:75}, and \citeN{CH:08}, among many others). \citeN{Williams:20} shows that these restrictions are not needed for identification of certain features, such as the variance decomposition.
-I combine a factor model with a production function, which can reduce the number of additional restrictions needed.
-Many papers have argued that important features should not depend on normalizations and have shown this in specific examples, such as \citeN{Freyberger:18} and \shortciteN{KSSS:18}.
-Similar to this paper, but in a very different context, \citeN{AS:14} show that restrictions that were thought of as a normalization can lead to biases. \citeN{KSS:20} show that certain counterfactuals in dynamic discrete choice models are identified, even when the model is not nonparametrically identified. \citeN{RWZ:10} define a normalization in vector autoreggressive models to pin down unidentified signs; see end of Section \ref{s:normal} for more details.
-Matzkin (1994, 2007) discusses several examples of normalizations that can be used to achieve point identification, some of which are motivated by economic theory, but she does not present a definition. \citeN{Lewbel:19} provides an informal discussion of normalizations, which is conceptually very similar to the formal definition below.

-When normalizing restrictions are needed to point identify the parameters, there are often different ways of imposing them when estimating the model.
-Clever choice can then yield particularly convenient restrictions on the parameter space (as in \citeN{GL:19}) or even faster rates of convergence (as in \citeN{CKK:15}).
-See also \citeN{HWZ:07} for a discussion on estimation with normalizations.
-In skill formation models, different restrictions can also yield observationally equivalent models with identical counterfactual, but certain specification might be easier to estimate.
+The consequences of normalizations have been discussed in various contexts.
+In factor models, while certain restrictions are necessary for point identification (see e.g. \citeN{AR:56} or \citeN{Madansky:64}), \citeN{Williams:20} shows that certain features, such as variance decompositions, can be identified without them.
+I combine a factor model with a production function, which provides additional restrictions.
+Many studies argue and show in specific examples that critical features should not depend on normalizations, see e.g. \citeN{Freyberger:18} and \shortciteN{KSSS:18}.
+Similar to this paper, but in a very different context, \citeN{AS:14} discuss restrictions that were considered normalizations, but are restrictive assumptions. \shortciteN{KSS:20} show that certain counterfactuals in dynamic discrete choice models are identified, even when the model itself is not. \shortciteN{RWZ:10} define a normalization in vector autoregressive models to pin down unidentified signs; see end of Section \ref{s:normal} for more details.
+Matzkin (1994, 2007) discusses several examples of normalizations, some of which are motivated by economic theory. \citeN{Lewbel:19} provides an informal discussion of normalizations, which is conceptually very similar to the formal definition I provide below.
+When normalizing restrictions are needed for point identification, there are often multiple ways to impose them when estimating the model.
+Good choices can then yield particularly convenient restrictions on the parameter space (as in \citeN{GL:19}) or even faster rates of convergence (as in \shortciteN{CKK:15}).
+See also \shortciteN{HWZ:07} for a discussion on estimation with normalizations.